matter-labs/zksync-era/prover/prover_cli/README.md

 ## Usage

-> Note: For now, its necesary to use the 'zk f' tool to set up the enviroment.
+> Note: For now, its necessary to use the 'zk f' tool to set up the environment.
 The main command will later be changed to
 > `pli`.

 ```bash